My Awarded Projects

 Tate’s recent commissions include his bassoon concerto, Ghost of the White Deer, for Dallas Symphony Orchestra, his Chickasaw oratorio, Misha’ Sipokni’ (The Old Ground), for Canterbury Voices and Oklahoma City Philharmonic and his Ponca Indian Cantata for Hildegard Center for the Arts.
 His music was recently featured on the HBO series Westworld.

-Tate’s commissioned works have been performed by the National Symphony Orchestra and Chorus, San Francisco Symphony and Chorus, Detroit Symphony Orchestra, Winnipeg Symphony Orchestra, Oklahoma City Philharmonic, Canterbury Voices, Minnesota Orchestra, Buffalo Philharmonic Orchestra, Colorado Ballet, South Dakota Symphony, New Mexico Philharmonic, Santa Fe Chamber Music Festival, Santa Fe Desert Chorale, ETHEL, Voices of Change, New Jersey Chamber Music Society, Words&Music and the Philadelphia Classical Symphony.
+His commissioned works have been performed by the National Symphony Orchestra, San Francisco Symphony and Chorus, Buffalo Philharmonic Orchestra, Detroit Symphony Orchestra, Minnesota Orchestra, South Dakota Symphony Orchestra, Winnipeg Symphony Orchestra, Canterbury Voices, Oklahoma City Philharmonic, Colorado Ballet, Santa Fe Chamber Music Festival, Philadelphia Classical Symphony and Santa Fe Desert Chorale.

-Mr. Tate’s middle name, Impichchaachaaha’, means “high corncrib” and is his inherited traditional Chickasaw house name.
+Mr. Tate’s middle name, Impichchaachaaha’, means “his high corncrib” and is his inherited traditional Chickasaw house name.
 A corncrib is a small hut used for the storage of corn and other vegetables.
-In traditional Chickasaw culture, the corncrib was built high off of the ground on stilts to keep its contents safe from foraging animals.
+In traditional Chickasaw culture, the corncrib was built high off the ground on stilts to keep its contents safe from foraging animals.

 Chickasaw Nation produced documentary about Jerod’s recording with the San Francisco Symphony and Chorus, including interviews with the commissioning flutist, Christine Bailey Davis, and Grammy Award producer Alan Bise.